nuno-agostinho/psichomics/README.md

 ## Data Groups

-- **By column:** automatically create groups by selecting a specific column of the dataset; for instance, to create a group for each tumour stage, start typing `tumor_stage`, select the appropriate field from the suggestions, click `Create group` and confirm that there is now one group for each stage.
+- **By attribute:** automatically create groups by selecting a specific attribute of the dataset; for instance, to create a group for each tumour stage, start typing `tumor_stage`, select the appropriate field from the suggestions, click on `Create group` and confirm that there is now one group for each stage.
-- **By row:** input specific rows to create a group
+- **By index or identifiers:** input specific index or identifiers to create a group
 - **By subset expression:** type a subset expression
 - **By GREP expression:** apply a GREP expression over a specific column of the dataset

-You can also select groups by clicking on them in order to merge, intersect or remove the groups.
+Groups can also be selected in order to be merged, intersected, removed or renamed.

 ## Feedback
 All feedback on the program, documentation and associated material is welcome.